clamydo/stochasticsampling/README.md

 * OpenMPI 1.10+ or MPICH 3.1+
 * libclang 3.x

-For a minimal building environment, have a look into the Docker image defined by `test/CI/Dockerfile`.
+For a minimal build environment, have a look into the Docker image defined by `test/CI/Dockerfile`.

 # Build
 If all prerequisits are fulfilled, just build with